RishikeshDarandale/rishikeshdarandale/README.md

 ### Rishikesh Darandale

-I am full stack developer with more than 15 years of development experience.
-I am passinate about code hygine, design, user interface and security.
+I am full stack developer with more than 16 years of development experience.
+Mostly, my experience is with eCommerce web applications.
+Also, worked with few telecom based product in early career.
+I love contributing to open source projects.

+I am passionate about code hygiene, design, user interface and security.
 Currently I am focusing and learning more about the serverless world.

-I work at @SearsHomeServices.
+I'm a hands-on Technical Architect who has design, built and maintain software products with small, medium engineering teams, and provided guidance at all the phases of software product.
+I'm not only motivated to use the latest and greatest technology, but also to product success and business growth.

 ---
 <p align="center">